ytmytm/plus4-tcbm2sd/README.md

 ### tcbm2sd or sd2tcbm?

-If a proper sd2iec port to TCBM bus ever appears it should be named sd2tcbm.

 This project is named tcbm2sd because it is not a sd2iec port, just a simple 1551 simulator.
-There is no support for disk images.

 This is more like [Tapecart](https://github.com/KimJorgensen/tapecart) - a loader for file-based programs rather than sd2iec.

+If a proper sd2iec port to TCBM bus ever appears it should be named sd2tcbm.

-Another microcontroller must be used for sd2tcbm because ATmega328 from Arduino Micro Pro doesn't have enough flash space for sd2iec port.
+Another microcontroller would have to be used for sd2tcbm because ATmega328 from Arduino Micro Pro doesn't have enough flash space for sd2iec port.
-For development another daughterboard (or a ready to use uC module) can be used.
-All the signals of TCBM bus, 3.3V power and SPI connection to SD card are exposed in Micro Pro footprint.

 ## KiCad project